 You landed an interview – congratulations!
-Your resume and cover letter caught an employer’s attention, potentially among numerous candidates.
-Now it’s time to make a more personal connection whether it is in person, over the phone, or via Skype.
+Your résumé and cover letter caught an employer’s attention, potentially among numerous candidates.
+Now it’s time to make a more personal connection, whether it is in person, over the phone, or via Teams/Zoom.
 How well you perform during your interview will likely be the determining factor in whether or not you are offered the position.

 Step 1.
 Do your research.
 Start by reading the company’s website to be sure you fully understand their mission and products or services.
 But don’t stop there!

 Step 2.
 Gather your references.
 Identify at least three people who can speak to your ability to succeed at this position.

 Step 3.
 Select your outfit.
 Your clothing and accessories speak volumes about your professionalism and workplace savvy.

 Step 4.
 Find out what to expect.
 Make sure you know the type of interview you’ll be participating in.
 You should also be familiar with the general stages of an interview.
 Big Interview includes resources on how to prepare, tips for effective answers, and what to expect during different types of interviews.

 Step 5.
 Practice, practice, practice!
 Review the questions you are mostly likely to encounter during the interview and practice your response to each.
 Be sure to use Big Interview to practice by recording your answers to a variety of interview questions that you can review or send to others for feedback.